MarkusPalcer/AtemSharp/doc/porting_commands.md

 Commands are automatically discovered through reflection using the `[Command("RAWNAME")]` attribute.
 Ensure:

 - The `[Command]` attribute has the correct raw name matching the TypeScript version
-- The class is in the appropriate namespace under `AtemSharp.Commands3`
+- The class is in the appropriate namespace under `AtemSharp.Commands`
-- The class is `public` and properly inherits from the base class
+- The class is `public` and properly inherits from the base class (`SerializedCommand` for writable, `IDeserializedCommand` for incoming)
+- If a MinimalProtocolVersion is given, it is also added to the CommandAttribute like this: `[Command("RAWNAME", ProtocolVersion.V3)]`

 ### 6.2 Documentation